This post may contain affiliate or referral codes. Please help support the blog by using them!

 These are the massive gameplay content that revolves around a single theme.
 These include new game systems and abilities in the game as well as traits, aspirations, skills, build items, CAS items, and careers.
 Sometimes new neighborhoods are created for these packs.
 And some users will find one more interesting to them as compared to others.
 These are the most expensive packs as they offer the most.
 Even though I don’t use all the features from the expansion packs, I always use the items that come with them.
 Here are my rankings of the expansion packs:

-- City Living – My runner up expansion pack that I love to pieces is City Living which was released November 2016.
+- City Living – This expansion pack was released November 2016.
 In this expansion pack we got the world of San Myshuno which resembles San Francisco mixed with New York City and Brooklyn.
 There were three new careers added with this expansion pack: politician, critic, and social media.
 As well as the option to live in apartments where you pay rent and deal with noisy neighbors unless you move into a penthouse.

 - Get to Work – This expansion pack came out March 2015 and gave you the option to go to work of three new careers: scientist, doctor, or detective where you complete objectives every day in order to advance in the career.
 They require you to go to the work in order to get promotions, you can’t just work hard to advance.
 There were two new worlds introduced: Magnolia Promenade and Sixam the alien home planet.
 Speaking of aliens, this pack also introduced the ability to make playable aliens without needing to be impregnated by one first.
 You can also run your own retail store, learn baking and photography.